sarahjstrong/BATTLEBOUND-ODYSSEY/README.md

 * **Full Heal:** Returns character health to 50 (perfect health)
 * **Partial Heal:** Adds 10 to character health
 * **Power Attack:** Adds 10 to attack
 * **Special Attack:** This is specific to character type, but can only be used once.
+Try playing multiple rounds with each character to discover their unique powers!

 **Elf:** Elves are a magical people of otherworldly grace, living in the world but not entirely part of it.
 They live in places of ethereal beauty, in the midst of ancient